wp-plugins/amazon-product-in-a-post-plugin/readme.txt

 * Excellent question!
 The plugin is provided free to the public - you can use it however you like - where ever you like - you can even change it however you like.
 Should you decide that the plugin has been a great help and want to donate to our plugin development fund, you may do so [here](http://fischercreativemedia.com/wordpress-plugins/donate/ "here").

 == Changelog ==
+= 3.6.0 =
+* Security Vulnerability Fix (for deleting cache and updating Options)
+* Set limit on number of images for image set on Variants to 10.

 = 3.5.5 =
 * Fix Styles not loading (dynamic styles did not have correct content type).
 * Added additional Shortcode parameter aliases (show_used, show_list, etc.)